 In the late fall of 2016, the “lagoon” pool was poured and set.
 Soon after, the construction of the ice rink took shape.
 A company from Canada called Custom Ice designed the ice system specifically to the shape of the lagoon pool.
 What makes the system unique is that it’s like having a pool within a pool.
 You can sit in the 20-person hot tub or swim in the indoor/outdoor pool while watching folks skate on the lagoon in 180-degree views.

 Breaking down the ice system to store away for the summer and installing the ice system in preparation for the winter fun is both equally labor intensive and takes nearly two weeks to complete.
-And, we do twice every year.
+And, we do it twice every year.

 Q2: Describe the unique technology and how it works.